 - 400. INTERSECTIONS OF SCIENCE AND RELIGION.
 3 cr.
 This course will cover the issues that have arisen historically and also in the contemporary world in the dialogue of science and religion.
 Major focus should be given to how these issues and positions have affected our understanding of human nature.
 Topics that should be covered include: Darwin and Evolutionary Theory, Creationism, Design, the Origin of the Cosmos, the Big Bang, Quantum Theory and Chance, The Free Will, Miracles and Prayer, and Theories of Human Nature in Asian Religions and Christianity. - 401.
 ANCIENT AND MEDIEVAL.
 3 cr.
 Philosophical thought from the Pre-Socratic to the sixteenth century, including Plato and Aristotle, the Epicureans and the Stoics, the Neo-Platonists, and Aquinas; the rise and fall of medieval scholasticism.
-(Formerly 301.)

-- 402. MODERN.
+(Formerly 301.) - 402.
+MODERN.
 3 cr.
 Philosophical thought from the seventeenth century to the present, including rationalism, empiricism, idealism, pragmatism, logical positivism, and existentialism.
 (Formerly 302.) - 403.
 ETHICS.
 3 cr.
 A study of the theoretical foundations of morality with reference to approaches to ethical thought, character, and action.
 Concepts include good and evil, right and wrong, obligations and rights, responsibility and freedom and the application of these concepts to the working out of particular ethical problems.
-(Same as GOVM 403.) - 405.
+(Same as GOVM 403.) - 404.
+CONTROVERSIAL ISSUES IN BIOETHICS.
+3 cr.
+The ethical significance of and ethical dilemmas that arise as a result of new cutting-edge biotechnologies.
+Ethical topics include: reproductive options, abortion, stem-cell research, human cloning, genetic discrimination and confidentiality, genetic engineering, regulation of human research, and euthanasia. - 405.
 PHILOSOPHY OF RELIGION.
 3 cr.
 A study of attempts to bring rational justification and clarification to religious beliefs and practices, focusing primarily on the concepts of Christian theology.
 Topics will include the existence of nature of God, faith and reason, death and immortality, mysticism, the problem of evil, religious experience, and the impact of existentialism on contemporary religious thought. - 407.
 THEORIES OF HUMAN NATURE.
 3 cr.
 This course will cover the theories of human nature that have arisen historically and also in the contemporary world.
 Major figures to be covered include Plato, Aristotle, Aquinas, Hobbes, Locke, Hume, Kant, Darwin, Marx, Nietzche, Freud, Sartre, Maslow, and Contemporary Psychological theories.
 This course will answer questions like what is the human being?, what are human beings capable of?, what does it mean to live a fulfilled human life?, what is the purpose of human life?, is the human being basically aggressive or kind?, and how do human beings differ from animals? - 415.
 THEORY OF KNOWLEDGE.
 3 cr.
 A comparative and critical survey of the major theories which deal with the nature and extent of human knowledge and related notions, such as belief, justification, perception, and memory.
-Classical and contemporary philosophical positions will be covered representing a wide range of theories and their application to other disciplines of human inquiry, such as biology and psychology. - 491.
-DIRECTED STUDY.
+Classical and contemporary philosophical positions will be covered representing a wide range of theories and their application to other disciplines of human inquiry, such as biology and psychology.

+491. DIRECTED STUDY.
 1-3 cr.
 Directed study and/or research in selected areas of philosophy.
 A. Logic; B. Ethics; C. Ancient, Medieval, and Modern; D. Theory of Knowledge.
 Prerequisite: Advanced standing, approval of department head, and permission of the instructor.